Overtime Pay Laws: Everything You Need to Know

 Before you begin working for a new employer, you’ll want to identify whether your employment contract specifies that you are eligible for overtime pay or if you are exempt.
 You’ll also want to find out how many hours/week you’ll be required to work.
 If you find out that others in a similar position at the same business generally work more than 40 hours a week, then you’ll want to make sure that the employer offers overtime pay.

 If you need help learning more about overtime pay laws, and your rights and responsibilities as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.